MiketHas/currency-converter/README.md

 # Currency Converter

 A simple currency converter.
-Only PLN/USD/EUR/GBP/HKD.
+Only PLN/USD/EUR/GBP/HKD but they are updated on the start of the app.

-Still working on it to add API, so that the currency vaules weren't set permanently.
+I used Maven framework with HTMLUnit.

 ## Demo